WSFI

 WSFI (88.5 FM) is a radio station licensed to serve the community of Antioch, Illinois.
 The station is owned by BVM Helping Hands, and airs a Catholic radio format.

 The station was assigned the WSFI call letters by the Federal Communications Commission on December 17, 2010.

-The station briefly had airtime on AM 750 WNDZ from 2021 until 2024.
-On July 16th, 2025.
-BVM Helping Hands purchased 88.7 WCHQ from Indian Creek, Illinois broadcasting a Alernative/Christian rock format from the Call Communications Group for $300,000.
-On September 16th, 2025 the callsign for 88.7 changed to WSFV.
+WSFI briefly had airtime on AM 750 WNDZ from 2021 until 2024.
+On July 16, 2025, BVM Helping Hands purchased 88.7 WCHQ in Indian Creek, which had been broadcasting an alternative/Christian rock format, from the Call Communications Group for $300,000.
+On September 16, 2025, the callsign for 88.7 changed to WSFV.